OttoVanluchene/RandomDrop/README.md

 # RandomDrop

-A simple python script that selects a random bookmark from the unsorted category (can be change to all).
+A simple python script that selects a random bookmark from the unsorted category of raindrop.io (can be change to all).

 ## Usage